 Having now described all data sources to be used, the operator has to put down in writing the data flow from primary data to final (annually aggregated) data in the baseline data report for each data set.
-This is usually done in the associated procedures.
+This is usually done in the associated procedures and can be a text based or drawing based description.
 Together with the data flow, the internal control system is to be defined (see section 5.5).
 For learning about procedures in general, section 5.4 of MRR GD 1 is a good starting point.
 That GD 1 also briefly explains the role of the data flow and control procedures in its section 5.5 (MRR GD 6 gives even more information and examples).